ypark9/yopa.page/docs/ARTICLE_ATLAS_PRESENCE.md

 - **Cost gate (blocking):** move interval is at least five seconds, the global stage rate is at most 12 messages/second, burst is at most 24, room size is at most 20, and Lambda reserved concurrency is at most five.
-- **Cost gate (blocking):** configure AWS Budget alerts at USD 5, 10, and 25 and verify the notification destination before production traffic is enabled.
+- **Cost gate (blocking):** verify an existing account-level AWS Budget and its notification destination before production traffic is enabled; do not create a duplicate budget.
+As verified on 2026-07-21, the account has a USD 10 monthly budget alerting at 80% and 95%, plus a USD 40 monthly budget alerting at 50%, 80%, and 100%.
+Re-verify these values if the deployment is resumed in a later billing period.
 - **Cost gate (blocking):** `params.articleAtlasPresenceEnabled` remains `false` through the infrastructure deploy and is enabled only after the budget alerts and production smoke test pass.